 Even though many consumers have turned to the Internet for convenience, they still want their shopping experience to be as seamless as possible.

 The 2019 American Express Digital Payments Survey shows that 85% of consumers surveyed have abandoned an online purchase because the shopping experience was not easy.
 Merchants also reported 37% of online sales transactions were abandoned in 2019, up from 31% in 2018.6

 Person to person (P2P) electronic payment trends

-Cash payments dwindle
+Cash payments still sticking around

 How consumers are paying their bills

-When you think of “preferred payment method,” you might only consider retail purchases, both in-store and online.
+When you think of a “preferred payment method,” you might only consider retail purchases, both in-store and online.